 Mark Gordon, Ph.D.

-Associate Professor Chemical Engineering & Bioengineering Department Aerospace, Industrial and Mechanical Engineering Department
+Professor of Mechanical Engineering Chemical Engineering & Bioengineering Department Aerospace, Industrial and Mechanical Engineering Department

 Office Phone: (951) 552-8730 E-mail: email@example.com Office Location: College of Engineering Building, TEGR 359 Office Hours: